Achilleas Kostoulas

 Whitworth Building, by Mike Peel | CC BY-SA

 I completed my doctoral studies at The University of Manchester, from where I received a PhD in Education (TESOL) in 2015.
-I also hold an MA in Teaching English to Speakers of Other Languages from The University of Manchester, and a BA in English Studies from the University of Athens.
+I also hold an MA in Teaching English to Speakers of Other Languages from The University of Manchester.
+Earlier in my life, I received a BA in English Studies from the University of Athens.

-You can find additional information about my academic background by clicking on the button below:
+You can find more information about my academic background by clicking on the button below.

 Find out more